ilkkamtk/mpjakk/docs/w1-http.md

     - fetch is used in the exaples
 1. First log the data using `console.log()`
 1. Save the data to state and then print the data to the table made in last exercise
+1. git add, commit & push to remote repository
+1. Deploy project to your public_html

 ---